ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "The summer vacation accidentally became 20 years long."
       },
       "s_EdxwUBJgvtQ": {
-        "meaning": "This article is a collaboration with the outwear fashion brand 66° North" },
+        "meaning": "This article is a collaboration with the outerwear brand 66° North."
+      },
       "s_EevgqlM2OPIb": {
-        "meaning": "The waterfall Eiðrofli trickles over the cliff's edge that borders the town."
+        "meaning": "The waterfall Eiðrofi trickles over the cliff's edge that borders the town."
       },
       "s_Ey8NH2li33br": {
         "meaning": "We're going to rent the community center, no less."